jamesphare/nypd_allegations/NYPD.md

 Officers of every ethnicity commit substantiated cases of misconduct against Black people at similar rates.
-White officers have a much greater overall number of complaints, regardless of complainant’s ethnicity.
+White officers have a much greater overall number of cases, regardless of complainant’s ethnicity.
 It’s not clear from this data set whether this number is disproportionate to the number of white police in New York during this time period, but the disproportionate number of white officers is itself a symptom of systemic racism within the NYPD.